 • 📄 Comprehensive file format support: Disk Drill recovers hundreds of file types, including photos, videos, documents, archives, and more.
 RAW photo and video file formats are supported especially well.

-• 🤗 User-friendly interface: The software features a streamlined, intuitive interface so even those without technical expertise can use it successfully.
+• 🤗 User-friendly interface: The software features an intuitive interface so even those without technical expertise can use it successfully.

 • 💾 RAW SD card support: Disk Drill is great at handling RAW file systems, which is a common scenario when SD cards are corrupted or improperly formatted.